Managing File Hashes and Known File Occurrences

 • If the File Indicator does not contain the respective hash, a Click here to add one. link will be displayed.
 Click this link to display the Add Hash window, which is where you can enter the hash.

 • If the File Indicator contains the respective hash, a DeleteIcon Description automatically generatedicon will be displayed to the right of the hash.
 Click this button to delete the hash.
-Note that a File Indicator must contain at least two hashes in order for the DeleteIcon Description automatically generatedicon to be displayed.
+Note that a File Indicator must contain at least two hashes for the DeleteIcon Description automatically generatedicon to be displayed.

 • Size (bytes): Click Editto display a text box where you can enter the File Indicator’s size, in bytes.
 After entering the size in the text box, click Save.